liboyang0112/TRExFitter/README.rst

 ShapeFactor example
 -------------------

-* The following scripts create example histograms in :code:`exampleDataDriven` directory and execute  :code:`myFit.exe` using :code:`config/dataDriven.config`
+* The following scripts create example histograms in :code:`exampleDataDriven` directory and execute  :code:`build/bin/myFit.exe` using :code:`config/dataDriven.config`
 * The example contains a control region and signal region with two bins.
 The shape of one of the background samples is estimated using the ShapeFactor::

     python makeDataDriven.py